JuliaGNI/GeometricMachineLearning.jl/docs/src/abstract.md

 # Summary

 Scientific computing has become an indispensible tool for many disciplines like biology, engineering and physics.
-It is, for example, used to (i) establishing connections between theories and experiments, (ii) making predictions without relying on physical apparatuses and (iii) aiding in optimizing parameters in the design of large-scale projects such as fusion reactors.
+It is, for example, used to (i) establishing connections between theories and experiments, (ii) making predictions and (iii) aiding in optimizing parameters in the design of large-scale projects such as fusion reactors.

 In practice scientific computing involves solving partial differential equations, usually on supercomputers; and this can be very expensive.
 Scientists have long tried to reduce the cost required to solve these equations by various methods.
 In this work we focus on data-driven reduced order modeling to do so.
 This approach in practice often means employing machine learning techniques such as neural networks to process data that come from simulations.